vatj/waveglow-tensorflow2/README.md

 ### Hyper Parameters :
 - [x] Focus on implementation of the hparams['ftype'] = tf.float16.
-Nvidia V100 reaches 125 TFLOPS instead of 15 with tf.float32
+Nvidia V100 theoretically reaches 125 TFLOPS instead of 15 with tf.float32
+- [x] Hyperparameters need to be commented further